Decrease the risk of falls with our secure and efficient cage ladders, designed for you to climb confidently.

-Safe@Heights are leaders in the design, custom fabrication and installation of cage ladders in Brisbane and throughout South East Queensland.
+Safe@Heights are leaders in the design, custom fabrication and installation of caged ladders in Brisbane and throughout South East Queensland.

 We can design and fabricate and install any type of cage ladder system or stairs to perfectly fit your requirements.
 We are able to provide you a complete solution from start to finish.
 We do not use any sub contractors and all our installers are experienced and trade qualified carpenters.
 All our designs are engineered and comply with AS1657:2018

-To view our full range of ladders and access solutions click on the button below.
+To view our full range of ladders and access solutions click here.

 We recommend that a cage should be installed on any type of ladder once the vertical height exceeds 3m.
 The purpose of the cage is to prevent someone from falling off the ladder.
 This works very well for step type and angled.
 However this is not the case with a vertical cage ladder as the cage does nothing more than funnel the fall downwards and can even cause more injuries.
 That is why vertical ladders should have a permanent fall arrest cable system installed.
 Section 7.2 of the Managing the Risk of Falls at Workplaces provides further information and guidance on this.